-Face Time How the biometric boarding platform works: The passenger approaches a self-boarding eGate.
+How the biometric boarding platform works: The passenger approaches a self-boarding eGate.
 A biometric-enabled camera ergonomically integrated in the eGate captures the passenger’s facial image.

 The image is securely sent to the CBP TVS (Traveler Verification Service), which conducts a matching process with the stored digital facial token, captured at the initial immigration process or from the US passport.
 Within seconds the system reconciles the passenger identity and his eligibility to enter the flight.
 The positive match of both verifications triggers to open the eGate doors and the passenger can board the airplane.

-Security and Efficiency The system is based on Vision-Box’s Traveler flow platform, enabling data exchange for a fast and seamless process.
+The system is based on Vision-Box’s Traveler flow platform, enabling data exchange for a fast and seamless process.
 The system seeks to confirm the identity of boarding passengers and the authenticity of their documents by utilizing databases from the Department of Homeland Security CBP Traveler Verification Service.

 Norwegian is the world’s fifth largest low-cost airline and operates more than 500 routes to over 150 destinations in Europe, North Africa, Middle East, North and South America.
 Its fleet of some 162 aircraft, have an average age of 3.8 years on them, making it one of the world’s youngest and “greenest” airline companies.